Introduction

 I was one of the first people to use a 3D CAD program to create 3D user

 interfaces as early as 2001 or so.
-I used Maya and 3ds Max.
+I used Maya and 3D Studio Max (later “3ds

 - Worked with an international team of scientists in the US and Europe on data